-This differs from conventional RV construction.
-Most consist of either a wood or aluminum frame with insulation sandwiched between walls.
+This differs from conventional recreational vehicle construction.
+Most consist of either a wood or aluminum frame with insulation sandwiched between hulls.

-They are made of either sheet metal or thin composite skins.
-There are separate walls, roofs, and floors, which means many seams (aka, potential leak points).
+They have either sheet metal or thin composite skins.
+There are separate walls, roofs, and floors, which means many seams (potential leak points).

-The RV body is made of only two parts - an upper and a lower half.
-They are connected by a single seam.
+The fiberglass body comprises only two parts - an upper and a lower half.
+A single seam connects them.
 This means:

-- The outer 'shell' has many less potential points for water to enter
+- The outer 'hull' has many fewer potential points for water to enter

 - It is a much more solid structure

-This fiberglass body (upper and lower halves) are made in molds.
-In the molds, the fiberglass itself is laid out and then the resin is applied.
+The upper and lower shell halves are formed in molds where the fiberglass is laid out, then the resin is applied.

-Once the body is cured (dried and set), then it is removed from the mold and joined to its other half.
-This is the same basic method used to make boat hulls.
+Once the shell cures (dried and set), it is removed from the mold and joined to its other half.
+This is the same primary method used to make boat hulls.